fab-rodrigs/Music-Management-System/README.md

 # Music-Management-System
-This program are a solution of a problem proposused in class.
+This program are a simple solution of a problem proposused in class.
 The initial problem was the organization of a determined number of musics in vectors, separating one list of favorites musics.

 ## Operation